 In some cases you may need to lodge a tax return even where you have not reached a tax-free threshold.
 For example, you may work for only a short time but have had taxation instalments withheld from your pay.
 Even though you have earned less than the tax-free threshold, you will have to complete a tax return in order to receive a refund of the tax that has been withheld.
 Resident companies (except not-for-profit companies), partnerships, trusts and superannuation funds are required to file returns regardless of income.
 Not-for-profit companies (which include most clubs and associations) have to file a return if their taxable income exceeds $416.

 More information about who is required to submit tax returns is contained in the Individual Tax Return Instructions 2017 and on the ATO’s website.

 In most cases, you will be required to complete an “income tax return for individuals” form if you are:

 If you are the legal personal representative of a deceased person (e.g. the executor of the person’s estate), you need to complete a “date of death” return for the period up to the date of their death.
 The form used for this is the “tax return for individuals” form.
 You then need to apply for a TFN for the estate and complete a “trust tax return” on behalf of the estate for each income year until its administration is completed.
-Further information about the responsibilities and liabilities of executors is in the Individual Tax Return Instructions 2016 (available on the ATO’s website).
+More information about the responsibilities and liabilities of executors is in the Individual Tax Return Instructions 2017.